mightymancalvin/mightymancalvin/README.md

 👯 I’m looking to collaborate on machine learning, data science, and software engineering projects.
 🤔 I’m looking for help with cloud technologies.
 💬 Ask me about data analysis, predictive modeling, and software engineering.
-📫 How to reach me: mightymanmensah@gmail.com
+📫 How to reach me: cmensah@gimpa.edu.gh

 ⚡ Fun fact: I am an Arsenal Fan.
 Times are Hard !!!.